This article is reviewed regularly (on a monthly basis) by Wego’s editorial team to ensure that the content is up to date & accurate.

 Philippine passport holders in the UAE, looking to renew their Machine Readable Passports issued in the year 2007 from the Philippine Consulate General Dubai, will be required to undergo the following requirements:

-- Must bring a printout of the confirmed online appointment
+• must bring a printout of the confirmed online appointment

-- Must make a personal appearance in the Consulate.
+• must make a personal appearance in the Consulate.

-- Must bring the original passport and photocopy of the first and the last page.
+• must bring the original passport and photocopy of the first and the last page.

-- Photocopy of Passport Data page
+• two photocopies of the Passport Data page

-- Identification Cards
+• Identification Cards

-- Additional supporting documents that may be required as necessary.
+• additional supporting documents that may be required as necessary.

 For minor (17 years old and below) applicants renewing PH passport